Events & Activities

 Construction was one of the few industries able to keep working during the pandemic.

-Stay tuned for our SCW COVID-19 project online...we'll be giving a HUGE digital shout out to construction for their ability to remain an allowable service throughout the pandemic, with zero cases of on-site outbreaks.
+We wanted to give a HUGE shout out to construction for their ability to remain an allowable service throughout the pandemic, with zero cases of on-site outbreaks.

 Construction professionals are quite used to following safety regulations on a daily basis.
 COVID-19 protocols were simply another set of rules to follow that they took in stride.